Dpdl-io/DpdlEngine/README.md

 Multiple programming languages can be embedded and executed within the same **Dpdl** code via the keyword **`>>`**.

-Further programming languages can be developed and integrated via a dedicated plug-in interface and configuration.
+Further programming languages can be developed and integrated via a dedicated plug-in interface and configuration if form of **Dpdl language plug-ins**.

 This enables basically every sort of programming language or natural language interpreter to be embedded directly in Dpdl code.